Dynamsoft/barcode-reader-javascript-samples/hello-world/10.read-video-pwa/README.md

-# JavaScript Hello World Sample - PWA
+# Hello World Sample for PWA

 [PWA](https://web.dev/progressive-web-apps/) is short for Progressive Web Apps which stand for web applications that have been designed to behave like platform-specific (native) applications.
 Check out the following on how to implement Dynamsoft Barcode Reader JavaScript SDK (hereafter called "the library") into a PWA application.